canarybit/cc-docs/docs/products/surveyor.md

 It guarantees confidentiality and privacy allowing end-users to select between two modes:

-   1. `kata` **(recommended)**: each container/pod on a hypervisor is isolated inside a lightweight VM - known as [Kata Containers](https://katacontainers.io/) - and remotely attested by CanaryBit Inspector.
+   1. `kata` **(recommended)**: each container/pod on is hypervisor-isolated inside a lightweight VM - known as [Kata Containers](https://katacontainers.io/) - and remotely attested by CanaryBit Inspector.
 This mode guarantees security and isolation.
    2. `node`: each container/pod runs on confidential nodes directly, and is remotely attested by CanaryBit Inspector.
 This mode guarantees security but no isolation between containers/pods.

 !!!
 Info